 - To complement one part of academic training with another that provides both practical and theoretical knowledge

 - To have an advantage when applying to grad school

 Q: Can you describe the curriculum?

-A: Eight courses allow students to gain a solid foundation of business fundamentals from Freeman's finest professors.
+A: Ten courses allow students to gain a solid foundation of business fundamentals from Freeman's finest professors.
 Courses include Financial Accounting, Managerial Accounting, Management Communications, Organization Behavior, Business Computing, Legal Studies, Marketing, and one finance-driven course (students opt to take either Financial Management or Personal Finance).
 In addition to individual coursework, students will have group assignments including oral presentations and papers.

 Q: How is the program organized?